KomputeProject/kompute/_sources/overview/async-parallel.rst.txt

     // Here we can do other work

-    // We can now wait for thw two parallel tasks to finish mgr.evalOpAwait("queueOne")
+    // We can now wait for the two parallel tasks to finish mgr.evalOpAwait("queueOne")
     mgr.evalOpAwait("queueTwo")